JohnBerdida/coding_test/README.md

 - `users.json` (contains users balances)
 - `batch_user_cost.json` (contains request for batch processing with User ids and costs)

-Your objective is to create an API that can handle these batch request, check balances and update them accordingly.
+Your objective is to create a test API Endpoint that can handle these batch request, check balances and update them accordingly.

 These are the lists of users that has been updated after you've implemented the solution.